| Clays Ontario | Clays Quebec | Clays Vermont | Blog | Visiting Canada | Visiting USA | Northeast Florida Clubs | Shipping Firearm | Email | ||

 We will need an official invitation or registration, preferably on the organizations letterhead, to attend a competitive target shooting event or sports or hunting trade show sponsored by a national, State, or local firearms trade organization devoted to the competitive use or other sporting use of firearms.
 A processed registration form in your name will meet our requirements.
 If you can not provide the above referenced documents, then a copy of the envelope showing your name, address, and postmark along with the senders will also work.
 If the club you want to visit is unsure on how to format a shoot invitation, feel free to forward this page link or have them contact the ATF.
 SHOOT MANAGEMENT - PREPARING SHOOT INVITATIONS

 Local organizations devoted to the collection, competitive use, or other sporting use of firearms can issue shoot invitations.
 From past experience, ATF expects to see a club logo and/or national logo on the invitation.
 Club's should consider setting up shoot invitations with a mail merge program, to ease the use of producing such documents.
 Club's may add multiple club shoots to one invitation, to include league shooting and fun shoots.
 Regional/state organizations are encouraged to compose a comprehensive shoot invitation listing all shoots/events held in its jurisdiction.
 Suggested Wording Posted to Your Clubs Website: Visitors to the U.S. Planning on Attending Shoot(s) at the Club.
-Download ATF Form for International Visitors (ATF Form 6NIA to allow for firearms entry into U.S.) Request Shoot Invitation Letter – All letters of invitation must be personalized to get your guns in and out of the US for shooting events.
+Download ATF Form for International Visitors (ATF Form 6NIA to allow for firearms entry into U.S.) Request Shoot Invitation Letter All letters of invitation must be personalized to get your guns in and out of the US for shooting events.
 Please send an email request containing your name and complete postal address for each person who needs an invitation to "EMAIL ADDRESS".
 Include an email address where we can send the letter or letters.
 FAX the invitation when received, along with your ATF Form 6NIA to the ATF.
-Fax: (304) 616-4554 Provide a return FAX number to the ATF.
+Fax: (304) 616-4554.
+You can email a signed and scanned copy to: imports@atf.gov Provide a return FAX number to the ATF.
 It may take up to six (6) weeks to receive approval from the ATF.
 Contact the ATF if you don't receive an approved form after four (4) weeks.
 Phone: (304) 616-4550 (EST) Note: Suggested that shoot management sends invitaion in PDF format.

 |